 - Rose Museum, History Museum ‘Iskra’ and the Kazanlak Thracian Tomb (UNESCO site)

-Finding a Place to Stay – Hotels, Guest Houses and More
+Finding a Place to Stay During the Festival – Hotels, Guest Houses and More

 Tickets and Participation in the Festival